What to Bring

 - If you find a typographical error in the exam passage, please write us a note at the end of your translation.
 Do not write on the exam passage itself.

-- Avoid regionalisms wherever possible, using instead more standard words.
+- Avoid regionalisms wherever possible, using standard terms and phrases instead.

 - It is especially dangerous to translate idiomatic expressions literally.
 Try to find an equivalent expression in the target language.
 For example, in the phrase “... hanging around the house,” “hanging around” conveys the idea that one is relaxing, being lazy.
 Don’t omit an idiom just because you can’t find an exact translation.